-Lightly cover the entire cake with buttercream frosting.
+Lightly cover the entire cake with buttercream frosting and smooth the sides and top completely flat (no ridges).
 This gives the fondant a surface to grip.

 Refrigerate the cake for 30 minutes to stiffen the buttercream.

-While the cake cools, spread powdered sugar over your work area, and use a fondant roller to press out a fondant circle sized to fit over the top and sides of your cake.
+While the cake cools, spread a fine layer of powdered sugar, corn starch, or spray oil (like PAM) over your work area, and use a fondant roller or rolling pin to press out a fondant circle about ⅛ of an inch thick to fit over the top and sides of your cake

 Powder the fondant roller, and very gently fold the edges of the fondant over the roller to lift it up without breaking it.